By Louise Mellor

 - 1/4 tsp chili powder

-- Heat butter in a saucepan.
-Add onion green pepper, and garlic.
+Heat butter or olive oil in a saucepan.
+Add onion, green pepper, and garlic.
 Cook over medium heat until onion and green pepper are just tender, stirring occasionally.

-- Combine remaining ingredients.
+Combine remaining ingredients.
 Add to vegetable mixture; stir to blend well.
-Bring to boiling, stirring until sugar is dissolved.
+Bring to a boil, stirring until sugar is dissolved.

-- Simmer over low heat 45 minutes, stirring occasionally, till vegetables are completely soft and flavors have blended.
+Simmer over low heat 45 minutes, stirring occasionally, until vegetables are completely soft and flavors have blended.